 Plain-text CAPM: Re = Rf + beta*(Rm - Rf), where Rf is the risk-free rate, beta is the asset’s systematic risk, and (Rm - Rf) is the equity risk premium.

 If E = 0 or D = 0 it returns the remaining component after tax (pure equity or pure debt).
 Tc is constrained to [0,1].
-Weights are normalized from amounts when V > 0; if V = 0 or any input is missing/invalid, the result is undefined and flagged.
+Weights are normalized from amounts when V > 0; if V = 0 or any input is missing/invalid, the result is not defined and flagged.

 A lower WACC indicates cheaper capital and less financial risk.
 It varies by industry and market conditions.